 and fetch

-), which create a new user and fetch a list of users, respectively.
-In the create
+) that create a new user and fetch a list of users.
+The create

 data to ensure that every compulsory item for creating a new user is present.
-We also set up appropriate error messages for our validation.
+The code also sets up error messages for the validation.

 Registering routes on the API

-It is now time for us to register our routes as the final step to developing our API.
+Now you can register your routes as the final step to developing the API.
 Open the file ./start/routes.js

-and replace the code in it with the following:
+and replace the code in it with this:

 });